Skip to main content

 How a discretionary trust is set up

-Have the trust deed professionally drafted.
+4. Have the trust deed professionally drafted.
 The trust deed is the governing document.
 It sets out the trustees' powers (investment, accumulation, advancement, appointment), the beneficiary class, the trust period, and what happens on final distribution.
 The deed must be executed with appropriate formality.
-If land is being transferred into the trust, there are additional Land Registry requirements.
+If land is being transferred into the trust, there are additional Land Registry requirements, and the trustees will hold and manage that land under the TLATA 1996 powers described above.

 The relevant-property IHT regime

 When a discretionary trust is created, its assets fall within what HMRC calls the relevant-property regime.
-This creates three types of IHT charge.
+This creates three types of IHT charge, each governed by the Inheritance Tax Act 1984 and explained in detail at gov.uk/guidance/trusts-and-inheritance-tax.

 The entry charge

-When assets are transferred into a discretionary trust during a settlor's lifetime, there may be an IHT charge on the amount above the settlor's available nil-rate band (£325,000 for 2025-26 — check GOV.UK for current figures).
+When assets are transferred into a discretionary trust during a settlor's lifetime, there may be an IHT charge on the amount above the settlor's available nil-rate band (£325,000, fixed at that level until April 2031 — see below).

 The entry charge is calculated by adding the value of the transfer to any chargeable gifts made by the settlor in the previous seven years.
 Tax is charged at 20% on the excess above the nil-rate band if the trustees pay; if the settlor pays instead, a grossing-up calculation applies and the effective rate is higher.